vime-js/vime/CONTRIBUTING.md

 correctly in a real world scenario.
 These are performed with Cypress.
 Refer to existing tests in the `cypress/tests/ui` directory to guide you.

-When you've finished writing up the component and testing it, run the `npm run build` command to build/update the `readme.md` file for it.
-Write a small description about the component and add an example using it above the `<-- Auto Generated Below -->` comment.

 > TIP: You can press "p" when running unit tests with Jest to filter which tests are run.

+After we wrap up all our testing and we're satisfied, the final steps are:

+1. Run the build script `npm run build`.
+2. Add documentation and usage example to the auto-generated `readme.md` file in the provider directory.
+Make sure to add it above the `<-- Auto Generated Below -->` comment.
+3. Add the new provider component to [`VimeModule`](./packages/angular/src/vime-module.ts) in the `@vime/angular` package.
+5. Commit your changes `git commit -m 'feat(core/ui): add {component name}'`
+6. Create a PR!

 ## 📖 Documentation